 - A private nonprofit hospital under contract with state or local government to provide health care services to low income individuals who are not eligible for Medicare or Medicaid; or

 - Owned or operated by a unit of state or local government; or

 - A public or private nonprofit corporation that is formally granted governmental powers by a unit of state or local government.

 For-profit hospitals are not eligible to participate in the 340B program.

-To be eligible to participate in the 340B Drug Pricing Program, Rural Referral Centers must:
+To be eligible to participate in the 340B Drug Pricing Program, Freestanding Cancer Hospitals must either

-- Have a disproportionate share adjustment percentage greater than or equal to 8% for the most-recently filed cost report
+- Have a disproportionate share adjustment percentage greater than 11.75% for the most-recently filed cost report; or

 Eligible in Multiple Categories

 Hospitals that are eligible to participate in the 340B Drug Pricing Program in more than one category may select one.
 For example, a hospital that is both as a Disproportionate Share Hospital and a Sole Community Hospital may choose either type of eligibility and must abide by requirements and guidelines for that type of eligible organization/covered entity once enrolled.